wso2-extensions/mediation-utility-module/README.md

 For older versions, see the details in the connector store.

+## Building from the source

+Follow the steps given below to build the Utility module from the source code.

+1. Get a clone or download the source from [Github](https://github.com/wso2-extensions/mediation-utility-module).
+2. Run the following Maven command from the `mediation-utility-module` directory: `mvn clean install`.
+3. The ZIP file of the connector is created in the `mediation-utility-module/target` directory.

 ## How to contribute

 As an open source project, WSO2 extensions welcome contributions from the community.